Conductor-discriminant inequality for hyperelliptic curves in odd residue characteristic: Notation and conventions

 \section{Notation and conventions}

 Throughout, $K$ is a Henselian field with respect to a discrete valuation $\nu_K$ with residue characteristic not $2$.
 We further assume that the residue field $k$ of $K$ is \emph{algebraically closed}.
 We denote \emph{fixed} separable and algebraic closures of $K$ by $K^{\sep} \subseteq \ol{K}$.
 All algebraic extensions of $K$ are assumed to live inside $\ol{K}$.
 This means that for any algebraic extension $L/K$, there is a preferred embedding $\iota_L \in \Hom_K(L, \ol{K})$, namely the inclusion.
+We fix a uniformizer $\pi_K$ of $\nu_K$ and normalize $\nu_K$ so that $\nu_K(\pi_K) = 1$.